ember-m3/ember-m3/DEBUGGING.md

 ## Debugging

-If you are used to interacting with `DS.Model` records, it can be intimidating to see a proxy object wrapping an `m3` model in the console:
+If you are used to interacting with `@ember-data/model` records, it can be intimidating to see a proxy object wrapping an `m3` model in the console:
 ![Proxy object screenshot](screenshots/proxy.png)